chrismetcalf/GOC-API-Stnd-new-structure/README.md

 * `/developpeur-developer/`
 * `/développeur-developer/`

+{>> I don't know how it would jive with your translation requirements, but I'd really encourage one canonical path that's the same for all sites.
+Then any developer just knows to go to /developer or /api to look for documentation.
+Otherwise it'll get very confusing. <<}

 #### 3.1.3 /data/

 The `/data/` directories are reserved for institutional use.
 API development should no use `/data/` as the inherent home for APIs where `/data/apis/` would be acceptable.